Mauritius: Risk Assessment

 Business Climate Rating

-- Effective democratic institutions and governance
+- Stable democratic institutions and excellent business climate

-- Lack of skilled workers
+- Lack of skilled workers and declining export competitiveness

 A NECESSARY DIVERSIFICATION IN THE FACE OF THE VICISSITUDES OF TOURISM

 The islanders are exposed to all winds, with the pandemic affecting tourism and the Russian invasion of Ukraine involving consumer prices.
 Unemployment has fallen due to the normalization of entry requirements from Europe, from a peak of 10.5% in early 2021 to 8.1% in mid-2022, thanks to a complete lifting of restrictions at the end of June 2022.
 Nevertheless, galloping inflation, linked to almost all energy and consumer goods being imported, will weigh on household purchasing power in 2023.
 Moreover, the prospect of a recession on the Old Continent augurs a slump in tourism, a sector that accounted for as much as a quarter of the wealth produced and of jobs and half of the net exports in 2019.
 To support households, the government announced a 17.6% increase in social assistance (32.2% of total public spending) and continued price controls on necessities such as flour, cooking gas, and baby food.
 These social measures should help avoid declining household consumption, expected to reach around 80% of GDP in 2023, despite the uncertainties and normalization of the monetary policy conducted by the central bank.